segmentstream/dbex-sdk/README.md

 # Driveback Experiments

-Driveback Experiments API helps to run A/B/n tests on your website with simple API.
-You can use either directly on your website or through you tag management system.
+Driveback Experiments API helps to run client-side and server-side A/B/n tests on your website with simple API.
+You can use it either directly on your website or through you tag management system.

 ## How to use